SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 ## First Steps

-Please launch your local VM in VirtualBox and login as user <kbd>seqware</kbd>, password <kbd>seqware</kbd> at this time.
-Click on the "SeqWare Directory" link on the desktop which will open a terminal to the location where we installed the SeqWare tools.
+<%= render '/includes/launch_vm/' %>

 ## Overview of Workflow Development Using the VM

-You should be in the /home/seqware/SeqWare directory now, this is the working directory.
+You should be in the /home/seqware/ directory now, this is the working directory.
 Notice there is a jar file here and also two important directories: provisioned-bundles (SW_BUNDLE_DIR in the config) which contains unzipped workflow bundles and released-bundles